-How Often Should a Heat Pump Cycle On and Off?
+How Often Should a Heat Pump Cycle on & Off?
+Factors, Tips & FAQs

 Heat pumps are a new and more efficient form of HVAC systems, but it can be tricky to understand how they work compared to a traditional system.
 One thing you might be wondering about is how many times a heat pump cycles on and off per hour.